d2bjs/d2b/docs/chartsAdvanced/sunburst.md

 # {#sunburst_default}
 ### [#](#sunburst_default) Default Sunburst Chart
 Here is a live interactive demo of the default sunburst chart without any extra configurations.
 A sunburst chart is very similar to a tree data structure.
 It starts off with a `root` and branches out into its `children` until it reaches the leaf nodes.
 Each ring around the center represents a level of the sunburst (or tree), the most inner ring representing the root.
 Each ring is instatiated with the `children` array.
-Each segment of a ring represents a child, which is instatiated with the `label` and the `size` properties.
+Each segment of a ring represents a child, which is instatiated with the `label` and if the `child` is a node, then it also has the `size` properties.
+The `child`'s ancestors retrieve their `size` data by adding all the `size`s of their childrend.
 <figure class="sunburst_default">
     <iframe
         src="https://codesandbox.io/embed/github/d2bjs/demos/tree/master/charts/sunburst/default?runonclick=1&codemirror=1&module=/index.js&view=preview"